Who Can You Really Trust With Your Financial Future?

 Who Can You Trust?

 An independent, fiduciary adviser is what consumers should be looking for.
 Additionally, seek out an individual who is well-experienced and highly credentialed.
 To be a fiduciary is to put the client’s needs above their own, but to be credentialed (ex: CERTIFIED FINANCIAL PLANNER™) means they will have in-depth knowledge of the laws, rules, and strategies of comprehensive financial planning that can make an impact on your financial future.

-If you are already working with an advisor, simply ask if he or she is going to represent you as a fiduciary, or instead if the advisor represents the financial company as a seller.
+If you are already working with an adviser, simply ask if he or she is going to represent you as a fiduciary, or instead if the adviser represents the financial company as a seller.
 There is no middle ground.
-The advisor either represents the client as a buyer’s agent, or a product provider as a seller’s agent.
+The adviser either represents the client as a buyer’s agent, or a product provider as a seller’s agent.

-If your advisor is going to represent you in a fiduciary capacity, ask that he or she signs a Fiduciary Agreement as part of your relationship.
+If your adviser is going to represent you in a fiduciary capacity, ask that he or she signs a Fiduciary Agreement as part of your relationship.
 Here is a sample agreement:

 - I will always put the client’s best interests first, ahead of my own & that of my firm.
 As defined by federal law, I will act as a fiduciary.